Welcome back to this second of five blogs in my series on anger.

 A stop sign represents this first step

 We've heard the term “Cool it!”
 When we're aware of hot anger rising up inside of us we need to stop any expression of that anger so we can cool down.
 Another way to say that is we need to go through a form of anger-detox before we can be capable of discerning what we should do or say (a right sacrifice) to someone who has hurt or offended us.
 Why is this true?
 Proverbs 14:17 says, “A quick-tempered person does foolish things.”
-And as we mentioned earlier, Proverbs 29:22 says, “An angry man stirs up dissension; and a hot-tempered one commits many sins.”
+And as we mentioned earlier, Proverbs 29:22 says, “An angry person stirs up conflict; and a hot-tempered person commits many sins” (emphasis added).
 Because it’s easy to sin when we’re angry we must learn to stop, be silent (as Psalm 4 commands) and cool down or we’ll likely "commit many sins."

 Research supports these truths.
 When we’re angry we go through a temporary form of mild insanity.
 When someone’s hot-tempered we say they're mad.
 Why is this true?
 When we’re angry, adrenaline and cortisol surges and urges.
-That is, when we’re angry adrenaline and cortisol surges through our bodies and urges us to react to the perceived threat/offense in self-defensive ways.
-We react in one of three ways: fight, flee or freeze.
+That is, when we’re angry adrenaline and cortisol surge through our bodies and urge us to react to the perceived threat/offense in self-defensive ways.
+We react in one of three ways: fight, flee, or freeze.
 When we fight we tend to verbally attack the person who threatened or offended us.
 When we flee we stuff our emotions and avoid the situation due to fear of conflict.
 When we freeze we clam up and and shut down due to shock.
-Whether we fight, flee or freeze, it’s important to realize our brain is hijacked by adrenaline and cortisol that's putting us in a hyper-focused survival mode.
+Whether we fight, flee, or freeze, it’s important to realize our brain is hijacked by adrenaline and cortisol that are putting us in a hyperfocused survival mode.
 Consequently our thinking is narrowed and skewed.
 We’re in a temporary form of irrationality.
 Therefore, we're less prone to reflect and think reasonably.
-The result--We say and do foolish and sinful things.
+The result—we say and do foolish and sinful things.

-I have to admit there’s times I’ve just chosen to be mad and let the person have it with my words.
+I have to admit there are times I’ve just chosen to be mad and let the person have it with my words.
 But something I’ve come to believe is that God loves me even when I sin.
-He's slow to anger and abounding in mercy (Psalm 86:15; 103:8; 145:8).
+He's slow to anger and abounding in mercy (Ps.
+86:15; 103:8; 145:8).
 He's never going to shame you or me for blowing past him and messing up.
-There's no condemnation from God if we are in Christ (Romans 8:1).
+There's no condemnation from God if we are in Christ (Rom.
+8:1).
 He loves us.
 He's always ready to help us no matter how far south we've gone.

 I Could Be Wrong

 Think about yourself.
 When you've done or said something that ticked someone off, you wouldn’t want them to assume you’re just a self-centered, arrogant, jerk.
 If we give it a moment of reflection, we know that beneath our anger is something more than mere self-centeredness.
-There’s hurt, fear or shame.
+There’s hurt, fear, or shame.
 That doesn’t justify our reactions but we'd all want somebody to care enough about us to take time to try to understand what’s going on beneath our anger.
-"You seem upset Gary.
+"You seem upset, Gary.
 Is there something I did that hurt or offended you?
 I want to understand."
 When I fail, I long for grace and empathy and so do you.
 So let’s learn how to be people who offer those kind of right sacrifices to others.
-Let's become the kind of people who tries to understand what might be going on beneath someone’s anger rather than assuming the worst about them (blog number five).
+Let's become the kind of people who try to understand what might be going on beneath someone’s anger rather than assuming the worst about them (see Part Five of this series).
 Remember, anger is never a primary (first) emotion.
-It’s always a secondary response to a primary struggle in our heart such as hurt, rejection, shame or fear.
-When we understand the pain behind our anger or someone else's anger we will feel compassion.
+It’s always a secondary response to a primary struggle in our heart such as hurt, rejection, shame, or fear.
+When we understand the pain behind our anger or someone else's anger, we will feel compassion.